iGerman00/buttercup-chrome/README.md

 - **Automatic Replacement:** Replaces YouTube's default auto-captions with Buttercup, not affecting videos with existing real captions.
 Real captions always take priority over automatically generated ones.
 - **Caching System:** Utilizes an optional [caching database](https://buttercup.igerman.cc) to store video IDs and generated captions for enhanced performance.
 - **Translation:** Seamlessly translate all speech to English (only available with the whisper-large-v3 model).
+- **Word-Level Timestamps:** Uses word-level timestamps with a configurable sliding window to create better-formatted subtitles with precise timing.
 - **Download:** Quickly download the generated subtitles as an `.srt` file for further use.
 - **Multiple Models:** Choose between different Whisper models for different speed/quality tradeoffs.
 - **Flexible API Setup:** Configure your own API keys for Cobalt and Groq.
+- **Model Prompting:** Guide the model's style or specify how to spell unfamiliar words with customizable prompts.

 ## Installation